top of page

 In 2022, she was a Field Stations fellow with the Wright-Ingraham Institute studying the effects of drought and climate change in ecologically critical regions of the American Southwest.

-With equity and anthropological study guiding her work, Hawa aims to purify the future through collaboration, innovation, and heart.
+With equity and anthropological study informing her work, Hawa aims to purify the future through collaboration, innovation, and heart.

 what they're saying...